Blockstream/docs/liquid/node_setup.rst

 If you want to use a different data directory that the defaults referenced below, for example an external hard drive, you can follow `this guide <https://bitzuma.com/posts/moving-the-bitcoin-core-data-directory/>`_.

-The liquid.conf configuration file is located in the following places by default.
-If you do not see the Liquid directory and the liquid.config file you should create them now.
-Otherwise, open the liquid.conf file for editing.
+The elements.conf configuration file is located in the following places by default.
+If you do not see the Liquid directory and the elements.config file you should create them now.
+Otherwise, open the elements.conf file for editing.

 **Linux**

-``~/.liquid/``
+``~/.elements/``

 **Windows**

-``%homepath%\AppData\Roaming\Liquid``
+``%homepath%\AppData\Roaming\Elements``

 **MacOS**

 As the Library file is hidden, you can access it by opening Finder, selecting 'Go' then 'Go to Folder' from the menu and then entering the path as ``~/Library``.
-From there you can go into the ``Application Support`` folder and create the ``Liquid`` folder.
-Once you have created the Liquid folder, you can run the following from the Terminal app to create the Liquid config file:
+From there you can go into the ``Application Support`` folder and create the ``Elements`` folder.
+Once you have created the Elements folder, you can run the following from the Terminal app to create the Liquid config file:

-``touch "Library/Application Support/Liquid/liquid.conf"``
+``touch "Library/Application Support/Elements/elements.conf"``

 .. note::

-	After making any changes to liquid.conf in the future, you will need to restart your Liquid node so that they take effect.
+	After making any changes to elements.conf in the future, you will need to restart your Liquid node so that they take effect.

 If your Bitcoin node is installed in the default location, Liquid should automatically find it when you later start it.
-If you use a non-default location for your Bitcoin node, you will also have to add the following parameter to your liquid.conf file, pointing to the cookie file created by your Bitcoin node:
+If you use a non-default location for your Bitcoin node, you will also have to add the following parameter to your elements.conf file, pointing to the cookie file created by your Bitcoin node:

 .. code-block:: text

 	mainchainrpccookiefile=<location_of_your_bitcoin_datadir>

-If you want to use the RPC parameter method of allowing access to your Bitcoin node then also set the following within liquid.conf, using the same user, password, and port that you set in bitcoin.conf:
+If you want to use the RPC parameter method of allowing access to your Bitcoin node then also set the following within elements.conf, using the same user, password, and port that you set in bitcoin.conf:

 .. code-block:: text